-Fourth, the CSGF program has extended the reach of the fellowship to institutions within states/territories previously overlooked in the federal research landscape.
-Institutions previously with less representation in the federal landscape are defined as institutions located in Experimental Program to Stimulate Competitive Research (EPSCoR) designated states.
+Fourth, the CSGF program has prioritized students from institutions historically underrepresented in the federal research landscape.
+Institutions historically underrepresented in the federal landscape are defined as institutions located in Experimental Program to Stimulate Competitive Research (EPSCoR) designated states.
 States or territories participating in EPSCoR receive less than 0.75% of total federal R&D funding over a three-year average.
 Of the 50 US states and 16 territories, 25 states and 3 territories qualify as EPSCoR.
 A significant number of non-R1 institutions exist within EPSCoR states.
+Further, it is the case that majority of Minority Serving Institutions are also non-R1 institutions.

-Since the most frequent source of information was an academic advisor or professor, the program "has focused on increasing the visibility of the fellowship with individual faculty" [5].
-In 2023, there were 513 applicants to the program for across the US and its territories.
+Since the most frequent source of information was an academic advisor or professor, the program "has focused on increasing the visibility of the fellowship with individual faculty" [6].
+In 2023 there were 513 applicants to the program for across the US and its territories.
 A promising outcome of the recruitment efforts is described in the 2024 evaluation report.
 It was noted that in 2024, the applicant pool included 199 unique undergraduate institutions, of which 141 are non-R1 institutions.